Documentation

 Input

 Voice mode Enable continuous hands-free voice input.
 When active, Solus records after each agent reply and auto-sends on silence.
-Toggle with ⌥⇧V. Transcription runs locally via Whisper — audio never leaves your machine.
+Transcription runs locally via Whisper — audio never leaves your machine.

 Tools